sdomurat/web-applications/README.md

 ## Aplikacje Webowe 2

-> On the average, five times as many people read the headline as read the body copy.
-When you have written your headline, you have spent eighty cents out of your dollar.<br>
+> On the average, five times as many people read the headline as read the body copy.<br>
+> When you have written your headline, you have spent eighty cents out of your dollar.<br>
 > — David Ogilvy

 1. Małecki Maciej.<br>